bachya/cliutils/README.md

 ```
 ![alt text](https://raw.githubusercontent.com/bachya/cli-utils/master/res/readme-images/prompting.png "Prompting")

-When you pass a default to `messenging.prompt`, hitting `Enter` (i.e., leaving the prompt blank) will return the value of the default.
+When you pass a default to `messaging.prompt`, hitting `Enter` (i.e., leaving the prompt blank) will return the value of the default.

 ### Logging

-Often, it's desirable to log messages as they appear to your user. `messenging` makes this a breeze by allowing you to attach and detach Logger instances at will.
+Often, it's desirable to log messages as they appear to your user. `messaging` makes this a breeze by allowing you to attach and detach Logger instances at will.

 For instance, let's say you wanted to log a few messages to both your user's STDOUT and to `file.txt`: